kay-xr/modrinth-collection-downloader/README.md

 ## Modrinth API Notes 📝

 The public Modrinth API only allows for 300 requests-per-minute.
-This should be enough when downloading a large list of mods, but downloads are throttled and may take extra time.
+This should be enough when downloading a decently-sized list of mods, but requests are throttled and may take extra time.